Skip to main content

 How to conduct a content audit header

-Take-away: Auditing past blog content and other types of content in your website is part of the preliminary stage of a CMS migration.
+Take-away: Auditing past blog content and other types of content on your website is part of the preliminary stage of a CMS migration.
 Simply put, it’s essential to ensure that what you’re moving to your new site belongs to the new site.

 Why conducting a content audit is important: